 Why are Business Requirements Important For The Project’s Success?

-All projects operate in a business environment; thus, project management teams need first to meet business requirements.
-Sure, projects need to create a product at the end, but the designed solution (even a very fancy one) will not do well if not integrated with business.
+All projects operate in a business environment; thus, project management teams must first meet business requirements.
+Sure, projects need to create a product at the end, but the designed solution (even a very fancy one) will not do well if not integrated with the business.

 Business Requirements describe what specific problems the project needs to address or opportunities to explore for the organisation.
 These requirements would highlight particular constraints the project needs to address before implementing solutions to fit the current business operating environment.

 Requirements are documented in the famous Business Requirement Document (or BRD).
 The project team will use BRD in a Business Case (the document that captures reasons for the project) or Statement of Work (SOW), highlighting the business’s benefit and how the project links with broader business objectives.

 I will split various business requirements later in the post with examples from the business case.
 I will also introduce an example case study, Two-Wheels, to make it more interesting.
 But first, let’s understand what these business requirements are.

 Business requirements are not Solution or Stakeholder requirements and will not discuss the solution’s functionality.
 If you want to learn more about Functional and Non-Functional requirements, check out my extensive post on the subject.

 Business Requirements Case Study “Two-Wheels”

 Bicycle manufacturer with the original name Two-Wheels is a medium-sized business based in the EU.
 There are around 50 staff members, including engineers, administration and sales staff.
 It is leading in recreational and city bicycles in the central EU.
 But they see electric bikes gaining popularity and would like to keep up with the trend.
 The aim is to have a 65% automated robotics line to assemble these new bicycles.